The New Millennium, an Age of Advanced Special Effects (CGI and Performance Capture) and the Era of Franchise Films

 And horror franchises of this kind could be extended almost indefinitely, for example:

 It was back and forth as to the highest-grossing horror series in film history.
-The gory series of 6 Saw films with a total domestic gross of $370.2 million, was neck-to-neck with the Friday the 13th series of 12 films (with a total domestic gross of $380.6 million).
+The gory series of 7 Saw films with a total domestic gross of $415.9 million, finally surpassed the Friday the 13th series of 12 films (with a total domestic gross of $380.6 million).

 Horror Films: Remaking Japanese Horror Films